Example eToro Global Review for Affiliates

 Smart Portfolios

 Smart Portfolios are innovative, long-term investment portfolios, created and periodically rebalanced by eToro analysts around a certain theme.
 Each with its own unique investment strategy, Smart Portfolios are a convenient and diversified way to access major market trends shaping our world today, without paying portfolio management fees.
-There are 70 Smart Portfolios of three different types:
+There are more than 100 Smart Portfolios of three different types:

 So much more than instruments